 Student Early Childhood Educators who are unable to complete a Placement due to extenuating circumstances such as illness, bereavement etc. may apply for a module deferral.
-This means the student Early Childhood Educator can pause the Placement and continue the following academic year.
+Students who apply for a Placement module deferral will not progress into Year 3 of the BAHECEC Programme until all requirements of supervised practice placement in the Year 2 Placement module have been completed.
 Email the Placement Coordinator cc'ing your Placement Supervisor for details on applying for a deferral.